tgore323/txt2voice/README.md

 Windows or MacOS.
 If you do, be my guest.

 To-do items:
-- Once files are made, do the nessassary conversion from inside program
+- Convert MP3 to wav (currently in alpha via converter.py)
+- Create wav files that need tno further external conversion
 - GUI?
 - Handle error when there are blank lines at bottom of text file (or just remove them).